Premium windsock for Paragliding, Hang Gliding, & Skydiving

 Features

-- Overall length approximately 15', just the right length to be useful in all flying conditions.
+- Overall length approximately 15', just right for all flying conditions.

-- Visibility of (1) mile or more – pilots can safely setup for landing (especially hang gliders) much further away than with ordinary windsocks
+- Visibility of (1) mile or more – pilots and skydivers can safely setup for landing much further away than with ordinary windsocks.

-- Greatly assists landing setup at or near dusk when ordinary windsocks are hard or impossible to see
+- Greatly assists landing setup at or near dusk when cheaper windsocks or streamers are hard or impossible to see.

-- The windsock can be safely struck by gliders without being damaged (usually).
-The windsock assembly will fall down flat on the ground and, because of the Crappie pole, will have lots of give in any direction.
-The design of this windsock system is safer to hit than any permanent windsock that has a solid (usually metal) shaft.
+- This windsock can be safely struck by gliders and skydivers without injury to the pilot or skydiver if it is attached to a Crappie (Pan) pole.
+Please read the setup instructions below for information on this.
+The windsock assembly will fall down flat on the ground and Crappie pole, will have lots of give in any direction.
+It is safest to attach the windsock to a Crappie fishing pole.
+The design of this windsock system is safer to hit than any permanent windsock that has a solid shaft.

 - Hand made by Marilyn in the U.S.A. at our shop.